Matthias Miersch: Political career

-Miersch has been a member of the German Bundestag since the 2005 national elections.
-He has since been serving on the Committee on the Environment, Nature Conservation and Nuclear Safety.
-Between 2005 and 2009, he served on the Committee on Legal Affairs.
+Miersch has been a member of the German Bundestag since the 2005 national election.
+In parliament, he initially focused on environmental policy and served on the Committee on the Environment, Nature Conservation and Nuclear Safety (2005–2017) as well as on the Committee on Legal Affairs (2005–2009).

 In addition, Miersch was a member of the Parliamentary Advisory Board for Sustainable Development (2006-2009) and the Parliamentary Commission on the Disposal of Radioactive Waste (2014-2016).
 In 2014, he joined the parliamentary body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).

 In the negotiations to form a Grand Coalition of the Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2013 federal elections, Miersch was part of the SPD delegation in the working group on the environment and agriculture, led by Katherina Reiche and Ute Vogt.
+The Third Merkel cabinet governed until 2017, and also the Fourth Merkel cabinet was a Grand Coalition.

+From 2014 to 2016, Miersch was one of the members of the country's temporary National Commission on the Disposal of Radioactive Waste, chaired by Ursula Heinen-Esser and Michael Müller.

 Within his parliamentary group, Miersch belongs to the Parliamentary Left, a left-wing movement.
 He served as spokesperson on environmental policy between 2009 and 2013.
 In 2015, he was elected to the parliamentary group's executive board under the leadership of chairman Thomas Oppermann.
 Since 2017, he has been the group's deputy chairman, under successive chairs Andrea Nahles (2017-2019) and Rolf Mützenich (since 2019).

 In 2019, Miersch succeeded Stefan Schostok as chairman of the SPD in Hannover.

-In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the FDP following the 2021 federal elections, Miersch led his party's delegation in the working group on environmental policy; his co-chairs from the other parties are Oliver Krischer and Lukas Köhler.
+In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the FDP following the 2021 federal elections, Miersch led his party's delegation in the working group on environmental policy; his co-chairs from the other parties were Oliver Krischer and Lukas Köhler.